BradHutchings/Mmojo-Server-v2/instructions/614-Naked-APE-Performant.md

-## 612. Package APE (Performant)
+## 614. Naked APE (Performant)
 ### About this Step
 Let's prepare an Actual Portable Executable (APE) for distribution.
-You will start with the APE file you built, remove extraneous timezone files from it, add certificates, add the Mmojo Complete user interface, add a `.gguf` model file, and add a configuration file.
+You will start with the APE file you built, remove extraneous timezone files from it, add certificates, add the Mmojo Complete user interface, and add a configuration file.
 You will test run it, then copy it to your Mmojo Share.

-**TO-DO**:
-- Shortcut after picking gguf.
+**Naked** means there is no gguf file in this APE.
+You can just deploy a naked APE with a gguf file in the same folder &mdash; maybe even a hard or soft link &mdash; or zip a gguf onto a naked APE to get a fully contained server.

 ---
 <details>